FAQs

 Hens start out at a hatchery, a place where chicks are hatched for the purpose of laying eggs.
 Because only female hens can lay eggs, chicks are sorted by gender once they are hatched.
 Female chicks, also known as pullets, are then transported at one day old to a pullet house for 17 weeks.
 A pullet house is a specialized farm that raises the girls from day-old chicks until they are about 17 weeks of age, when our family farm partners are ready to receive them.
 The girls spend the next several weeks inside the barn nest training where they are kept warm, can play, and spend time learning how to lay eggs.

 We were previously involved in exploring alternatives to culling through a company called Ovabrite, which tried to develop methods to accurately predetermine the sex of a chick before it hatches.
 We are also encouraged that researchers in Europe have successfully launched beta technology that can predetermine sex before a chick is hatched.
-To date, this technology isn’t commercially available in the United States.
-However, our team is actively staying educated on new developments and initiating conversations with key stakeholders as we hope progress can be made on this industry practice in the United States soon.
+Our team is actively staying educated on new developments and initiating conversations with key stakeholders as we hope progress can be made on this industry practice in the United States soon.

 We are committed to ethical food production and continuously raising the standards for ourselves and the food system.
 We believe we’ve made significant progress in fulfilling our mission to bring ethical food to the table—whether it’s providing meaningful economic opportunities for family farmers, giving laying hens a quality life on pasture when they are with our family farmers, or supporting the communities around us.